-Features - not too specific nor too general; commonly indicates that there are several supporting points that follow it
+Features - 1) not too specific nor too general; 2) commonly indicates that there are several supporting points that follow it

 The topic sentence tells readers the topic and the controlling/main idea (or focus).
 The topic introduces the general subject while the controlling idea controls the topic by limiting the scope to one main idea.
 For example, the topic in Exercise 3 is a walk along the Kamo River.
-The controlling idea is both physically and mentally refreshing.
+The controlling idea is both mentally and physically refreshing.